rpm-software-management/dnf/doc/api_package.rst

   .. attribute:: source_debug_name

-    The name of the source gebug-info package (string).
+    The name of the source debug-info package (string).

   .. attribute:: source_name